• The Medicaid dental program varies from state to state. Currently, ten states provide coverage for dentures.

 How much do dentures cost with Medicaid?

-The cost of dentures with Medicaid will depend largely on the state you live in.
+The cost of dentures with Medicaid will depend mainly on the state you live in.
 Medicaid dictates the prices for dental services, including what the individual pays.
 Providers who are not contracted with Medicaid do not have to accept the program’s fees.

 Are Medicaid dentures benefits the same in all states?